 But if you want more control over you plug, like adding it to a home automation system, then they might not be the best for you.

 For these reasons we are going to be using the Sonoff Basic.
-It’s a great device that is basically an ESP8266 Arduino and a relay fitted together and solf for less than it would cost to buy the individual components.
+It’s a great device that is compatible with an ESP8266 Arduino and a relay fitted together and solf for less than it would cost to buy the individual components.

 It’s great hardware and very easy to work with, so let’s just wire it up.